Madhawa97/madhawa97/README.md

 ### Hello, I'm Madhawa 👋

-I'm a SE from Sri Lanka.
-Enthusiastic of tech, scientific thinking and open source development.
+I'm enthusiastic about tech, scientific thinking and open source development.

 - 💼 Working as a SE at [Innodata](https://innodata.com/).
 - 👯 Looking to collaborate on Open Source Projects.